The 5 Best Tactical Backpacks

 - May be too big for casual packers

-The Camelback Motherlode is one of the better options, as few can match its feature set and versatility.
+The Camelback Motherlode is one of the best options for tactical backpacks online, as few can match its feature set and versatility.
 Measuring 20 x 14 x 13.5 inches, the Camelbak has 2580 cubic inches of room inside, and any way you look at it that’s a whole lot of room.
+This backpack is made from solid 500 Denier nylon: the previous version was made of 1000D fabric, and the switch to 500 Denier nylon has made the backpack 35% lighter.

 The front pocket opens up like a clamshell so you have access to your stuff quickly.
-Like any other good alternative, all the items inside are arranged neatly so when it is open the content won’t spill out.
+Like any good tactical laptop backpack, all the items inside are arranged neatly so when the backpack is open the content won’t spill out.
 The items inside are divided into three pockets at the rear and a front pocket with a fortified bottom.

 One of the pockets is divided and ideal for storing electronic gadgets like your mobile phone or tablet, and the first pocket has a hook for storing these devices.
 The two other pockets on the main compartment are for your documents and papers, and the other areas in the front pocket can be used for storing other items like a 24-hour ration kit, first aid, gloves, cap, cords and other items.